 Say: Raise your hand if you like to build things.
 (Children do this.)
 What do you like to build?
 (Volunteers respond.)
-What are some tools you might use to build a house?
-Indicate the Picture Cards or tools as you discuss how using tools such as saws, screwdrivers and drills make jobs easier.

-Continue: What did Gingerbread Boy build?
+What did Gingerbread Boy build?
 Right, he built a bridge.
 How do we know?
 (Volunteers respond.)
 Yes, we know because Gingerbread Boy told us in his message.